500px/acts-as-taggable-on/README.md

 ### Tag Parsers

-If you want to change how tags are parsed, you can define a your own implementation:
+If you want to change how tags are parsed, you can define your own implementation:

 ```ruby
 class MyParser < ActsAsTaggableOn::GenericParser